 How to become a Counselor in Louisiana

-I'm a High School Graduate...
+I’m a High School Graduate

-This means you will have ample opportunity to learn more about career opportunities available to you in the counseling and psychology fields as you advance your education.
+As a high school graduate looking for information about Louisiana counseling certification, you are probably way ahead of the curve.
+This means you should have ample opportunity to learn more about career opportunities available to you in the counseling and psychology fields as you advance your education.

 Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.

-Once you have your bachelor's degree, you will need to find a school offering a master's or doctoral degree program in counseling.
+Once you have your bachelor’s degree, you can start looking for a school that offers a master’s or doctoral degree program in counseling.
+Request information from additional schools offering counseling programs in Louisiana.

 Step One:

 Once your masters degree is completed, three thousand hours of supervised experience needs to be met within at least two years.
 Some of these hours can be earned through graduate courses in counseling beyond the masters degree.
 A written proposal for all post-graduate supervised hours needs to be approved by the Louisiana Professional Counselors Board of Examiners before you can begin.
-This process will also allow the Board to make sure your designated supervisor is qualified before you begin earning hours.
+This process also allows the Board to make sure your designated supervisor is qualified before you begin earning hours.

 Find more information about the hourly requirements on the following Louisiana Professional Counselors Board webpage.

-You will also eventually need to take and pass the National Counselors Examination.
+Take and pass the National Counselors Examination.
 This exam is administered by the National Board for Certified Counselors (NBCC).
 The results should be sent directly from the NBCC to the Louisiana Professional Counselors Board of Examiners.

 Registration information for the NCA exam can be found on the following Louisiana Professional Counselors Board website.
 More information about the National Counselors exam can be found on the NBCC website.